pipeseroni/pipes.sh/README.rst

 In 2014 the script was given its own GitHub repo which encouraged contributions from other developers.
 As the script gained more popularity the decision was made to combine forces with developers of similar projects (such as this `C version`_).
-Finally, in 2015 the Pipeseroni_ collective was formed.
+Finally, in 2015 the MIT license was added and the Pipeseroni_ collective was formed.

 .. _C version: Snakes_
 .. _Pipeseroni: https://github.com/pipeseroni